dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 Defaults are resolved once, in this order:

-1. Open the requested files, or `README.md`.
-If the default README is absent, open the entrypoint once it has been resolved below.
-The editor starts without tabs only if neither exists.
+1. Validate explicitly requested files and the explicit entrypoint.
 Missing explicitly requested files remain errors.
-2. Find the deepest common ancestor of those file paths and an explicit entrypoint that contains `pubspec.yaml`.
+2. Use the explicit root, or find the deepest common ancestor of the explicit file paths and entrypoint that contains `pubspec.yaml`.
 Without one, use the source root.
+Open the requested files, or `<root>/README.md`.
+If it is absent, open the resolved entrypoint instead; if neither exists, start without tabs.
 3. Infer Flutter from the root pubspec if `environment.flutter` or the top-level `flutter` value is non-null, or any dependency or dev dependency uses `sdk: flutter`.
 Otherwise select Dart.
-4. Find the first initial Dart file declaring a top-level `main`, then try `<root>/lib/main.dart`.
+4. Find the first initial Dart file declaring a top-level `main`, then try `<root>/lib/main.dart`, then `<root>/main.dart`.
 Without an entrypoint, the project stays editable and Run stays disabled for that project session.
 5. Use Flutter mode with a Flutter SDK unless the entrypoint is under `bin/`, `test/` or `tool/`, relative to its nearest pubspec.
 Otherwise use console.